 The Boone Area's premier family fun park features a Western-themed ride on an authentic steam train-actually the Boone Area's first high-tech link to the outside world from the late 1800s to 1940 (Engine # 12 is listed on the National Register of Historic Places).
 Now the shrill-whistled train nicknamed "Tweetsie" by early residents crosses a trestle, circles a mountain, and encounters robbers and Indians on the way back to a diverse assortment of rides and entertaining options.
 Great events include a Thomas the Tank Engine visit and October's Ghost Train.
 Open spring to fall.

-Zip-line thrills are fun for all ages - and the Boone Area has two outstanding venues for zip-line adventure.
+Zip-line thrills are fun for all ages - and the Boone Area has three outstanding venues for zip-line adventure.
 You'll soar above-it-all, including trees and meadows, at Hawksnest Zipline, High Gravity Adventures, and Sky Valley Zip Tours.
 Hawksnest is open year-round and is located in the town of Seven Devils, a short 15 minute drive from Boone.
 High Gravity Adventures is open daily all summer (weekends in spring and fall), includes Kids' Foothills Course, and is located just off Hwy.
 321, next to Tweetsie.
 Sky Valley is open April through October, includes Night Zip, as well as Whistle Pig Adventure Park for kids, and is about a 5 minute drive from the Boone Mall.